What we know about the connection between reading & writing

 A lack of dedicated writing instruction

-Study any number of commercial schemes and you’ll find that, in the units which form their content, little rational or explicit connection is made between the reading of the text and how that could offer lessons in the craft of writing.
+Study any number of commercial reading schemes and you’ll find that, in the units which form their content, little rational or explicit connection is made between the reading of the text and how that could offer lessons in the craft of writing.
 No practical writing instruction is typically given, and there seems to be simply an assumption – or perhaps just an undefined hope – that the prescribed writing tasks tethered to the text will be successfully carried out without a need for teaching about writing.
 This goes against what we know children need to become successful writers.
-Writers need explicit, daily, and world-class writing instruction (Young & Ferguson 2021).
+Writers need explicit, daily, and world-class writing instruction (Young & Ferguson 2021; Kim et al. 2023).

 Essential components of writing pedagogy are missing